Rouses Point, NY (RSP)

 Fort Montgomery was intended to command the Richelieu River at its confluence with Lake Champlain.
 However, after two summers of construction, when it was later determined to actually be on Canadian soil, the partially built structure was abandoned.
 Parts of “Fort Blunder,” as it came to be known, reportedly live on in the walls of some of the more prominent older buildings in Rouses Point.

 It was not until 1842, with the ratification of a treaty that adjusted the border at Rouses Point, that Island Point reverted to U.S. control.
 On July 13, 1844, construction began upon what would become Fort Montgomery, and would continue over a 30-year period.
 This massive fortification was one of the nine forts in the U.S. to have a moat, or “wet ditch.”
 The fort was designed to mount 125 guns, with three tiers of cannon, most facing into the river.
-This fort, designed for a wartime occupation of 800, was never garrisoned (although it was armed), and in fact abandoned in favor of the Plattsburgh Barracks.
+Designed for a wartime occupation of 800, this fort was never garrisoned (although it was armed), and was later abandoned in favor of the Plattsburgh Barracks.
 The Island Point ruin is today privately owned.

-Rouses Point is still a transportation crossroads for New York, Vermont, and Canada; however, while it saw five railroads coming through in 1968, today it has only the daily Adirondack.
+Rouses Point is still a transportation crossroads for New York, Vermont, and Canada for both freight and passenger services.
 Redevelopment planning in the village took form in 2006 with a Downtown and Waterfront Revitalization Plan.
-Thus far the village has constructed a scenic pier and shoreline walkway, and made improvements to the boat launch and the downtown, and seeks to better use under-utilized parcels downtown.
+Following these guidelines, the village constructed a scenic pier and shoreline walkway and made improvements to the boat launch and the downtown.